fod/pands-project2021/README.md

 #### Boxplots

-The boxplots below succinctly encode a wealth of information into a simple chart.
+The boxplots below (generated using [```seaborn.catplot(... kind="box" ...)```](https://seaborn.pydata.org/generated/seaborn.catplot.html)) succinctly encode a wealth of information into a simple chart.
 The box itself represents the interquartile range, i.e. the distance between the first and the third quartiles — thus representing 50% of the range of values in the dataset if it is normally distributed.
 The vertical line inside the box represents the median.
 The 'whiskers' extend to 1.5x the inter-quartile range and any values outside of that range can be considered outliers and are represented by points.

 <!-- {% Boxplots %} -->